psychemedia/sin-eater-resources/src/_triggering_second_controversy.md

 >
 > The different tribes have various and horrible methods of preparing the flesh for eating; in some instances, before the death of the victim, certain tribes of the Bangala race themselves acknowledge that they break the arms and legs of the victom, and place the body, thus mutliated and still living, in water for two or three days, on the supposition that this pre-mortem treatment renders the flesh more palatable.
 There are also distinct tribal preferences fotr various parts of the body, and it is remarkable that, contrary to an ignorant yet very generally accepted theory, the negro man-eater never eats flesh raw, and certainly takes human flesh as food purely and simply, and not from any religious or superstitious reasons.

-A more contemporaneous report of how the session went was reported in *The Times* of September 16th, 1895:
+The opening of the meeting was reported in *The Times* of September 12, 1895, followed by a review of the Prseident's address and the first day's sessions:

+> THE BRITISH ASSOCIATION., IPSWICH, Sept.
+11. (Wednesday)
+>
+> The annual meeting of the British Association was opened to-day under circumstances which augur favourably for a week of useful activity, sustained by sufficient, but not overwhelming, numbers.
+Up to this evening nearly 1,200 tickets had been issued.
+The weather is cooler than it was three days ago and is broken by sharp showers, too short to cause much inconvenience.
+> ...

+ *The Times* of September 16th, 1895, reported on Captain Hinde's presentation:

 > THE BRITISH ASSOCIATION, Ipswich, Sept 15th
 >